Alejogb1/job-board/blog-data/what-causes-memory-exceptions-during-stanford-nlp-sentiment-analysis.md

 id: "what-causes-memory-exceptions-during-stanford-nlp-sentiment-analysis"
 ---

-Alright, let’s unpack memory exceptions during sentiment analysis with Stanford NLP.
+, let’s unpack memory exceptions during sentiment analysis with Stanford NLP.
 I've seen this issue rear its head enough times across different projects to have developed some pretty concrete insights.
 It's seldom a single culprit, but rather a confluence of factors, often related to how we handle resources – particularly memory – when processing complex linguistic data.

 First, let's clarify that by "Stanford NLP," I'm assuming we're talking about the corenlp library or similar implementations.
 And by "memory exceptions," I'm referring to things like `OutOfMemoryError` (or equivalent in other languages) that signal the jvm or your runtime environment has exhausted the available memory.